JohnCoene/javascript-for-r/_book/3-24-htmlwidgets-gio.md

 ]
 ```

-The JSON data should constitute arrays that denote arcs to draw on the globe where each arc is defined by an exporting country (`e`), an importing country (`i`), and is given a value (`v`).
+The JSON\index{JSON} data should constitute arrays that denote arcs to draw on the globe where each arc is defined by an exporting country (`e`), an importing country (`i`), and is given a value (`v`).
 The importing and exporting country, the source and target of the arc, are indicated by ISO alpha-2 country codes.
 We can read this JSON into R.

 ```r